KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 during export.

-The Clearcoat Normal input accepts the same kinds of inputs as the base Normal input, specifically a tangent-space normal map with +Y up, and a used-defined strength.
+The Clearcoat Normal input accepts the same kinds of inputs as the base Normal input, specifically a tangent-space normal map with +Y up, and a user-defined strength.
 This input can re-use the same normal map that the base material is using, or can be assigned its own normal map, or can be left disconnected for a smooth coating.